chapman-phys220-2018s/cw-03-phys220/README.md

 ## Assessment

-- it's super convienent to have Travis checking for errors (MH)
+- it's super convenient to have Travis checking for errors (MH)

 **CHANGEME**